From Startup to Scaleup: Tips for Sustaining Rapid Growth

 Don't Neglect Marketing

 Even though your startup may be gaining traction and attracting attention, don't assume that your marketing efforts are over.
 It is an excellent sign that your marketing efforts are proving successful when experiencing a growth spurt, but you haven't crossed the finish line.
-Remember, marketing is not the last resort to seek customers but an ongoing business process.
+Remember, marketing is an ongoing business process, not the last resort to seek customers.

-As a business, especially a startup, you should never assume that your customers will find you.
-Even though you are picking up traction right now, there are still more customers to be found, significantly when traction inevitably slows.
+As a business, especially a startup, you should never assume your customers will find you.
+Even though you are picking up traction right now, more customers are still to be found, significantly when traction inevitably slows.
 For this reason, you must continue marketing and seeking new customers, even as you grow.

 Whether practicing traditional, online, or content marketing, you must continue to reach out to customers and raise brand awareness.
 Experiencing a growth spurt in your startup is an excellent opportunity to scale up marketing efforts.
 Using the metrics you have been tracking, you can determine which marketing efforts lead you to your growth spurt and hit the ground running with them.